smeshko/project-rulebook-android/_bmad-output/implementation-artifacts/5-1-scan-flow-initiation-credit-check.md

 ### Completion Notes List

 ✅ Task 1 Completed: Created scan feature module with basic composable, UI state, ViewModel, and navigation structure.
 All unit tests passing.

+✅ Task 2 Completed: Implemented credit check logic in ScanFlowViewModel.
+ViewModel checks balance on init, navigates to paywall when balance is 0, proceeds to analysis when balance > 0, and does NOT deduct credits (verified by tests).

 ### File List